learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 When you click on a particular date in the WhenIWork calendar, you can specify a block of time, and a preference - either `I'M UNAVAILABLE TO WORK` or `I PREFER TO WORK`.
 Any blocks of time that are not marked off as one of these two options are generally understood to be times when you are available, but would prefer not to work. **You may ultimately be scheduled during those times.**

-Your Faculty Manager will do their best to accommodate your preferences, but you may not get all the shifts or times you've requested, or you may get more.
+*Your Faculty Manager will do their best to accommodate your preferences, but you may not get all the shifts or times you've requested, or you may get more*.
 In that case, feel free to swap, drop, or add a shift in WhenIWork.

 In addition to the preferences listed in WhenIWork, there is also a Google doc that Erika sends out once a month (generally the second Monday of the month) for shift preferences, **if** there are enough TCs on staff to allow some flexibility.
 In this document, you choose your preferred shifts for each week (up to six shifts in total).
 For example, you might like a 2-7 shift Monday through Thursday and a 9-1 on Saturday mornings.
 Think of this as your "wish list" for the next month - Erika will try to accommodate you if possible, but ultimately the availabilities given in WhenIWork will take precedence.